ceki/logback-perf/README.md

-In the this spirit of result verifiability, we encourage *everyone* to run the `runFileAppenderBenchmak.sh` script and add their results under the results/ folder and a sub-folder named after the CPU/host where the test was run.
-You can then send a Pull Request in github.
+In the this spirit of result verifiability, we encourage *everyone* to run the `runFileAppenderBenchmak.sh` script and add their results under the `results` folder and a sub-folder named after the CPU/host where the test was run.
+Please send a pull request with your results.

 We feel that results provided by neutral parties, that is by developers not directly affiliated with the logback project, lends